eric141822/rust-book-projects/README.md

 To test specific functions, use `cargo test <function_name>`.
 To run specific test crates in the `tests` directory, use `cargo test --test <test_crate_name>`.
 Private functions can be tested in Rust.

+## Chapter 12 An I/O Project: Building a Command Line Program

+A simple grep clone written in Rust.
+See [minigrep](https://github.com/eric141822/minigrep) for details.